PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You are a traveller!" she exclaimed, saving him from his awkward stammering.
 "A wanderer, a seeker of adventure!"

 "Yes," he said, because he would have said yes to anything this perfumed, breathless woman said.
-She smiled and Relan felt himself go a weak in the knees.
+She smiled, and Relan felt himself go a weak in the knees.
 There was a gap between her front teeth that her tongue darted into and away from.
 She was the most beautiful thing he had ever seen.

 "Dar commands us to serve all travelers and seekers," she said.
 "Tell me your name."